shamalja/filestack-snippets/content/blogs/forms-recognition/Readme.md

 ### 3. Serve the Application

-Use a local web server to serve the `index.html` file.
-This is necessary to avoid CORS-related issues.
+Use a local web server to serve the index.html file.
+This is necessary to avoid CORS-related issues when testing by opening it directly from the folder.

 #### Using Python's Built-in HTTP Server: